 TCESD2 is a frequent applicant and recipient of Federal Emergency Management Agency (FEMA) grants including the Assistance to Firefighters Grant (AFG) and the Staffing for Adequate Fire and Emergency Response (SAFER) grant.
 In August 2017 TCESD2 was awarded a \$2.4 million SAFER grant to provide funding to hire new firefighters.
 The SAFER grant is a 3-year cost-share grant with FEMA providing a 75% share of total salary and benefit expense for 12 firefighters in the first two years and a 35% share in year three.
 The grant performance period began in March 2018 and ends in March 2021.
-The FY18 End of Year Estimate includes a total of 7 pay periods of reimbursement requested from FEMA of \$155,000 whereas the FY19 Budget includes a full year's 24 pay periods of reimbursement of \$500,000.
+The FY19 End of Year Estimate includes reimbursements for SAFER expenses of \$662,000 and the FY20 budget will represent the third year of the grant with a lower reimbursement rate and budget of \$300,000.